This Silent Sacrifice

 Zack and he had argued fiercely for some time as Kunsel slept on, unaware of the battle of wills taking place in the body on the bed.

 Cloud had woken up to cool moonlight staining the walls in fanciful shapes, and known he'd been sleeping for a good number of hours.
 His body still felt stiff, and he rubbed at the joints of his elbows where the needles had pushed the Mako like fire into his blood.
 But overall it was nothing he could not endure.

 Cloud eased himself from the bed, careful not to awaken the sleeping SOLDIER.
 Zack was still shouting at him in his head, telling him he was making a mistake, but Cloud was too stubborn to be moved.
 His lips twisted when he realized he was still wearing the cadet uniform he'd been captured in.
 That would be the first thing to fix, right after getting hold of some weapons.

-His boots were set side-by-side against the hotel room's wall, and Cloud shuffled softly over to them.
-He hiked one under each armpit, sweeping his eyes over the room one last time, gaze lingering on Kunsel's figure for longer then was wise.
+His boots were set side-by-side against the hotel room's wall, and he shuffled softly over to them.
+He hiked one under each armpit, sweeping his eyes over the room one last time, gaze lingering on Kunsel's figure for longer than was wise.

 Cloud, you're being an idiot!
 Cloud brushed Zack's warning away, and turned his back on Kunsel.

 He'd collected a bit of Gil since his little trip across worlds, thanks to the men he'd murdered and cleaned out in the slums months ago.
 He'd been paranoid enough to keep the money on him at all times –along with the two knifes he'd flinched which the scientist had unfortunately relieved him of, but they'd been more interested in his body then the cash in his wallet.
 It was enough to get him a ride out of Junon.
 He hadn't, couldn't, think any further than that.